dwkwan/holbertonschool-low_level_programming/0x0A-malloc_free/README.md

 ## Learning Objectives

 * What is the difference between automatic and dynamic allocation
-* What is malloc and free and how to use them
+* What are malloc and free, how to use them
 * Why and when to use malloc
 * How to use valgrind to check for memory leaks